Skip to content

 • Inaccurate information - Wrong addresses or house numbers

-These errors create difficulties for delivering parcels and may result in returned packages due to postal carriers being unable to locate a destination.
-Customers experience shipping delays and businesses must absorb the costs of these errors, as a result.
+These errors are all a real problem as they create difficulties for delivering parcels and, if postal carriers can't find a destination, packages may end up being returned.
+That in turn causes shipping delays for customers - and it's businesses who must absorb the costs of these errors, as a result.

 Address standardization also helps businesses keep up with population growth, urbanization, and new construction taking place, as a result.
 In the United States, as an example, the Postal Service (USPS) adds 4,221 addresses to its delivery network every day.
 By standardizing addresses, businesses can ensure that information — regarding site to store pickup instructions, for instance — remain accurate.